We may earn money or products from the companies mentioned in this post.

 It’s so easy to make vegetarian and vegan tamales, there are so many filling options to choose from and only a few ingredient swaps needed!

-For this recipe I chose to use mushrooms and some vegan cheddar cheese, along with a few spices.
+For this recipe I chose to use mushrooms, onion, garlic and some vegan cheddar cheese, along with a few spices.

 The combination was so delicious and easy to put together, you’re going to love this simple yet flavor-packed recipe!